Overview and objectives

 - Associations among affect and cognition, social cognition, expectancy, hedonics, sensation, and perception

-The Basic Biobehavioral and Psychological Sciences Branch (BBPSB) seeks to inform further strategic investment in affective science with expert review and workshop meetings to identify research areas of greatest potential benefit in cancer control.
+The Basic Biobehavioral and Psychological Sciences Branch (BBPSB) held a series of workshops to inform further strategic investment in affective science.

 Interesting questions emerged from the workshop deliberations, including, for example: